Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Introduction

-The blossom structure and LP characterization of $b$-matching is considerably simpler than the corresponding blossoms/LPs for $f$-factor and $f$-edge cover.
-In the interest of simplicity, one might want efficient code that solves (approximate) $b$-matching directly, without viewing it as an $f$-factor problem on a multigraph in which there is implicitly an infinite supply of each edge.
-We do not know of such a direct algorithm.
-Indeed, the structure of $b$-matching blossoms seems to rely on strict complementary slackness, and is \emph{incompatible} with our main technical tool, relaxed complementary slackness.\footnote{Using relaxed complementary slackness, matched and unmatched edges have \emph{different} eligibility criteria (to be included in augmenting paths and blossoms) whereas $b$-matching blossoms require that all copies of an edge---matched and unmatched alike---are all eligible or all ineligible.}
+The blossom structure and LP characterization of $b$-matching is considerably simpler than the corresponding blossoms/LPs for $f$-matching and $f$-edge cover.
+In the interest of simplicity, one might want efficient code that solves (approximate) $b$-matching directly, without viewing it as a special case of the $f$-matching problem.\footnote{The $b$-matching problem can be regarded as an $f$-matching problem on a multigraph in which there is implicitly an infinite supply of each edge.} We do not know of such a direct algorithm.
+Indeed, the structure of $b$-matching blossoms seems to rely on strict complementary slackness, and is \emph{incompatible} with our main technical tool, relaxed complementary slackness.\footnote{Using relaxed complementary slackness, matched and unmatched edges have \emph{different} eligibility criteria (to be included in augmenting paths and blossoms) whereas $b$-matching blossoms require that all copies of an edge---matched and unmatched alike---are all eligible or all ineligible.} Thus, for somewhat technical reasons, we are forced to solve approximation $b$-matching using more sophisticated $f$-matching tools.